 I’m working on a replacement for the comment section in the form of a correction-submission form.
-I do go back and update old articles as software and products change, and I’d really value help from readers to flag when information becomes stall or incorrect.
+I do go back and update old articles as software and products change, and I’d value help from readers to flag when information becomes stall or incorrect.

 I’m not going to turn my blog into some sort of wiki, though I’ll certainly keep a changelog and attribute anyone who contribute through the corrections form.

-I have no time schedule for when this will be in place, but I’m hoping to have it available before the .
+I’ve no time schedule for when this will be in place, but I’m hoping to have it available before the .

-Update (): It actually took less than a month to get the corrections system in place!
+Update (): It took less than a month to get the corrections system in place!
 You’ll now find it at the bottom of every article.

 All existing comments — including associated email addresses, names, and other metadata — have been deleted.
 Deleting this data significantly simplifies this website’s compliance with the General Data Protection Regulation (EU GDPR) which goes in effect in .